 From 11-27 July 2018 in Portland, Oregon, hundreds of professionals and educators in the intercultural communication space will gather to attend the Summer Institute for Intercultural Communication (SIIC).
-Pre-regoistrations for SIIC are now open, and you can reserve your spot here.
+Register now to attend one of the three workshops lead by AFS.

 With over 40 workshops to choose from, SIIC offers an inclusive and supportive environment for participants from around the world to learn from each other.
 “Whether you are leading a global team, designing a new diversity initiative, preparing a course for fall term, or directly a study abroad program, you can anticipate a lively week or two of intense engagement with intercultural issues and resources–networking, listening, asking and indulging in the company of diverse and similarly dedicated professionals,” states the organizing of SIIC, the Intercultural Communication Institute.